-People and wildlife in the UK are currently protected from harmful chemicals by the most sophisticated regulation system in the world – the EU ‘s chemical regulation, REACH.
+People and wildlife in the UK are currently protected from harmful chemicals by the most sophisticated regulation system in the world – the EU ‘s chemical regulation, REACH, administered by the European Chemicals Agency ECHA in Helsinki.

 On 22nd June 2016 the UK voted in a referendum to leave the EU.
 The process of leaving the EU – Brexit – presents many risks for environmental and other regulation in the UK.